Unekwu001/theo_multitracks.com-dotNet/README.md

 Thank you for considering my application.
 Below is my Documentation
 -------------------------------------------------------------------
 **DATABASE IS PUBLISHED REMOTELY, SO THERE WONT BE NEED TO CHANGE CONNECTION STRING.
 YOU CAN GO AHEAD AND TEST.**
+IF you wish to connect to the Database via SSMS, Kindly see details below:

+Server name: multitracksDB.mssql.somee.com
+Authentication: Sql Server Authentication
+Login: otus_SQLLogin_1
+password: uloom78tzf

 To get started:
 - Clone the repo locally
 - Open the solution in Visual Studio	and Run **"Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r"** from the Package Manager Console